tpwrules/emdash/dashboard/docs/user manual.md

 ### Driver Information

 This area displays status and measurements important to the driver.
-Display of this section is handled by `drive.c`.
+Display of this section is handled by `src/drive.c`.

 The following measurements are displayed:

 * The RPM bar and current engine RPM (`nmot`) are displayed the top of the screen.
 When the current RPM exceeds the optimal RPM (illustrated by the black line), the entire screen flashes to prompt the driver to upshift.
-This is configurable in `the limits file` as well.
+This is configurable in `src/limits.h` as well.
 * Current gear (`gear`) is displayed in the center of the screen.
 * If the upshift paddle on the wheel is pressed (`wb_upshift != 0`), an up arrow is displayed next to the gear indicator.
 * If the downshift paddle on the wheel is pressed (`wb_downshift != 0`), a down arrow is displayed next to the gear indicator.